hmrc/api-publisher/README.md

 ### Responses
 #### 200 OK
-The request was successful and the API Definition and Scopes have been published
+The request was successful and the API Definition has been published
 ##### Response Payload Example
 ```json
 {